heysarver/terraform-in-k8s/README.md

 Run the BUSL version of terraform in kubernetes.

 ## Resources Used

 - Atlantis
 - Github Actions
 - Helm

 ## Requirements

-- S3 state file storage
-- Consul workspace locking
+- Consul workspace locking and statefile storage

 ### Future

 - Vault secret storage